 LIGO has two sites in the US thousands of kilometres apart – the Hanford Observatory in Washington, and the Livingston Observatory in Louisiana.
 The two observatories operate in unison so as to boost the sensitivity and effectively eliminate local vibrations from the signal to avoid mistaking them for gravitational waves.

 Each site has a pair of four-kilometre-long tubes arranged in an ‘L’ shape, protected by a concrete enclosure to prevent interference from the outside world.
-Inside these tubes, a series of mirrors and lasers measures the length of the tubes, which changes if a gravitational wave passes through by a tiny amount.
+Inside these tubes, a lasers measures the distance between a pair of mirrors, which changes by a tiny amount if a gravitational wave passes through.
 The LIGO interferometers were recently upgraded, making the detectors three times more sensitive, and only began taking new measurements in September 2015.
 Just after their restart, both interferometers detected the same signal for today’s announcement at the same time.
 The signal is thought to have been produced by the cataclysmic collision of two black holes, about 1,000 million light-years away, and 36 and 29 times more massive than our Sun.

 The European Virgo collaboration operates a similar observatory, in Cascina, near Pisa in Italy.
 This interferometer is currently switched off, undergoing a major upgrading.
 It will be restarted later this year.